Ulldecona Dam

 The dam was built in 1967 and was financed by farmers from the town of Ulldecona, hence its name.

 Description

-The reservoir is at the confluence of three seasonal rivers, the Barranc de la Fou, Barranc de Teulatí, also known as Barranc de la Tenalla, and the Barranc de la Pobla, all part of the Sénia River basin.
+The reservoir is at the confluence of three seasonal rivers, the Barranc de la Fou, Barranc de Teulatí, also known as Barranc de la Tenalla, and the Barranc de la Pobla, all part of the Cenia river basin.

 Its reservoir reaches a surface of 817 ha with a capacity of 11 hm³.

-This dam belongs to the Hydrographic Confederation of the Xúquer (Confederación Hidrográfica del Júcar/Confederació Hidrogràfica del Xúquer).
+This dam belongs to the Hydrographic Confederation of the Júcar.
 The abandoned village of Mangraner is located at the northwestern end of the reservoir not far from the shore.

 Tourism

 The dam attracts tourists, especially in the summer.
 Right by the reservoir there is a restaurant, accommodation, pedalos and information about hiking routes in the neighboring karstic mountainous area.
-The easiest way to reach the Ulldecona Dam is from La Sénia town located close by.
+The easiest way to reach the Ulldecona Dam is from Cenia located close by.